qriousec/qriousec.github.io/content/post/jsc-uninit/index.md

 APRR (Authenticated Pointer Read Restriction): Certain memory regions, including JIT code pages, are protected from direct reading, which makes memory disclosure attacks less effective.

 Our next step was bypassing JIT memory protections, since our previous approach of injecting shellcode into JIT pages no longer worked.
 And in this blog we only discuss how to overcome this mitigation, because others are more hardly touchable for us now.

-Bypassing JIT Memory Protections
+### Bypassing JIT Memory Protections

 On this part, we found [Ivan Krstić’s 2016 Black Hat talk ](https://www.blackhat.com/docs/us-16/materials/us-16-Krstic.pdf).
 His presentation provided the evolution of IOS JIT hardenings.
-On iOS 9, JIT pages were still RWX:
+On iOS 9, JIT pages were still RWX.
 However, with iOS 10, Apple introduced stricter memory protections:
 On our understanding, this mitigation makes JIT pages dynamically switch between RW (Read-Write) and RX (Read-Execute) but are never RWX at the same time.
-Instead, they follow a Write XOR Execute (W^X) policy:
+Instead, they follow a Write XOR Execute (W^X) policy.

 When JIT compiles code, the page is temporarily marked RW (Read-Write) but not executable.
 Once the JIT compilation is finished, the page is switched to RX (Read-Execute) but not writable.